 \subsection{Local CUR error bounds}

 We now connect the determinant identities to local CUR errors.
-Consider a matrix $X\in\RR^{(r+1)\times(k+1)}$ and suppose we choose a $r\times k$ submatrix $A_{i^*,j^*}$ (obtained by removing one row and one column) satisfying a natural averaging criterion.
+Consider a matrix $X\in\RR^{(r+1)\times(k+1)}$ and suppose we choose an $r\times k$ submatrix $A_{i^*,j^*}$ (obtained by removing one row and one column) satisfying a natural averaging criterion.
 The following propositions show how this choice controls the local error in terms of the smallest eigenvalue of $X^\top X$.
-These bounds will not be used for the derivation of the expected errors in volume sampling in the next section and thus the subsection might be skipped by the reader only interested in the global error bounds.
-Nonetheless, these bounds demonstrate that one can obtain strong deterministic error bounds for local errors.
+These bounds are not used in the derivation of the expected errors under volume sampling in Section~3, and the subsection may therefore be skipped by readers interested only in the global error bounds.
+Nonetheless, these bounds demonstrate that strong deterministic error bounds for local errors can be obtained.

 We begin with a foundational eigenvalue bound for positive definite matrices.

 \begin{proposition} Let $G \in \RR^{(k+1) \times (k+1)}$ be positive definite.
 For each $i \in \{1,\ldots,k+1\}$, let $F_i$ denote the principal $k \times k$ submatrix formed by deleting row $i$ and column $i$ of $G$.
 If an index $i^*$ satisfies